Product Content Syndication is the secret to successful marketplace management.

 Product Content Syndication (or Product Data Syndication) refers to distributing product data feeds to various ecommerce channels and marketplaces, while complying with each of their different requirements.

-Because the guidelines for product data are often different between sales channels, many companies use Product Feed Management software (like Intelligent Reach) or a Product Information Management (PIM) system.
+As the guidelines for product data are often different between sales channels, many companies use Product Feed Management software (like Intelligent Reach) or a Product Information Management (PIM) system.
 Larger brands often use the two together.
 This enables brands and retailers to synchronise their feeds across every channel that lists their products.

 It isn’t enough to simply copy and paste.
-A sales channel such as Pinterest heavily relies on visuals while a product title will be more important on Google Shopping.
-The product description may be most useful on a brand’s own website than elsewhere but unlike all other sales channels, probably won’t mention the brand name itself.
+A sales channel such as Pinterest heavily relies on visuals, while a product title will be more important on Google Shopping.
+The product description may be most useful on a brand’s own website than elsewhere but, unlike all other sales channels, probably won’t mention the brand name itself.